-- Name.
-Enter a unique name for the component. - § Description.
+- Description.
 (Optional) Enter additional information about the component. - § Critical.
 Click to select this check box if the component is critical.

 Note: Components specified as critical cause the application to go into a down state when the component is out of threshold.
 Non-critical components cause the application to go into a warning state.
-For more information on application states, see Working with application states (on page 147).
+For more information on application states, see Working with application states (on page 159).

-- § Polling frequency.
-Select a time (in minutes or hours) you want APM to wait between polls. - § Polling timeout.
+- 9 Polling frequency.
+Select a time (in minutes or hours) youwant APM to wait between polls. - § Polling timeout.
 Enter the length of time APM attempts to connect to the selected device.
 When the time you enter is exceeded without connecting, a timeout occurs and APM stops trying to connect to the device.
-This is considered a failed connection. - § Poller retries.
+This is considered a failed connection. - 9 Poller retries.
 Enter the number of times APM attempts to send the command before the device is considered down. - § Warning threshold.
 Enter the component thresholds for the warning state.
 For example, if the component value is greater than 90 percent for 5 minutes, put the component in the warning state. - § Down threshold.
 Enter the component thresholds for the down state.
 For example, if the component value is greater than 95 percent for 5 minutes, put the component in the down state.